Saint Petersburg Dam: Criticism

-Opponents have raised concerns and staged demonstrations during construction of the dam.
+Opponents raised concerns and staged demonstrations during construction of the dam.
 The main concerns relate to water quality and impact on historically significant sites.

 Water quality

-Dam's opponents fear that the dam will constrain water flow, accumulating polluted water inside the dam.
+The dam's opponents fear that the dam will constrain water flow, accumulating polluted water inside the dam.
 Damming an estuary and altering its flow pattern generates a number of physical and biological impacts; the disruption of the normal flow obstructs natural current and affects the water's habitat.
 The 60 canals and rivers that flow through Saint Petersburg will all discharge into the dammed area.
 Currently the Neva's water is good enough to serve as a source for drinking water.

 To address the problem of water pollution, the city's government adopted a plan to upgrade the city's sewage system to limit the amount of untreated wastewater release to less than 0.1%.
 The measures being taken seem to be quite efficient – after the launch of the modern long-awaited South-West Wastewater Treatment Plant in 2006 the amount of biological and phosphate waste is expected to be lowered by 60% and 25%, respectively.
-Over 30 water purification installations are placed around the complex, a part of a larger effort to clean the water in Neva Bay.
+Over 30 water purification installations are placed around the dam complex, as part of a larger effort to clean the water in Neva Bay.